djmcgill/samd21g18a.rs/README.md

-Peripheral access API for ATSAMD21G18A microcontrollers (generated using svd2rust v0.11.1)
+Peripheral access API for ATSAMD21G18A microcontrollers (generated using svd2rust v0.11.1).
+Modified by hand by David McGillicuddy (contact@djmcgill.co.uk)

 You can find an overview of the API [here](https://docs.rs/svd2rust/0.11.1/svd2rust/#peripheral-api).